+353-1-416-8900REST OF WORLD

 Table of Contents

-1. Tumor cell-intrinsic and extrinsic mechanisms of cancer resistance to immunotherapy
+1. Mechanisms of resistance to immunotherapy

 3. Immunotherapy for breast cancer: new strategies to enhance the patient selection and overcome therapeutic resistance